-The Fairmont Kea Lani, Maui goes Dark for Earth Hour 2013
+The Fairmont Kea Lani, Maui Goes Dark for Earth Hour 2014

-For the fifth consecutive year, The Fairmont Kea Lani, Maui will be participating in Earth Hour, a global environmental awareness event organized by the World Wildlife Fund (WWF).
-On Saturday, March 23, 2013 at 8:30 p.m., all of Fairmont's world-class hotels and resorts will go dark to draw attention to one of the world's single largest environmental issues: Climate Change.
+For the sixth consecutive year, The Fairmont Kea Lani, Maui will be participating in Earth Hour, a global event organized by the World Wildlife Fund (WWF).
+On Saturday, March 29, 2014 at 8:30 pm., Fairmont hotels and resorts around the planet will turn off their lights for one hour, drawing attention to one of the world's single largest environmental issues: climate change.

-In addition to the picnic, the resort’s Luana Lounge will serve eco-friendly cocktails utilizing Maui-grown ingredients and offer “unplugged” local entertainment.
-The resort’s award-winning signature restaurant, Kō will celebrate with Maui Brewing Company beer specials and candlelight dining for the first five minutes of Earth Hour.
+In addition to the “lights out” yoga event, the resort’s Luana Lounge will serve eco-friendly cocktails utilizing Maui-grown ingredients and offer “unplugged” local entertainment.
+Kō, Maui’s 2013 restaurant of the year, will celebrate with Maui Brewing Company beer specials and candlelight dining for the beginning of Earth Hour.
 Over 200 floating candles will also be placed in the lobby fountain and outdoor paths will be lit with candle luminaries.

 “As the world’s largest climate change initiative, Earth Hour provides a unique opportunity for Fairmont guests and Maui residents to participate in a worldwide event,” says General Manager of the luxury resort, Charles Head.
 “It is also a terrific opportunity to demonstrate our ongoing pledge to environmental awareness and energy conservation.”

 With a long-standing commitment to environmental stewardship and responsible tourism, Fairmont is a strong supporter of WWF, participating in many of their campaigns, as well as being a member of their global Climate Savers program.
-For the past two decades, Fairmont has been dedicated toactively supporting a sustainable future through its Green Partnership Program.
-Expanding on this 20-year commitment, The Fairmont Kea Lani hassuccessfully implemented over 50 environmentally friendly programs throughout the hotel, committed to being an environmental leader on Maui.
+More than two decades after Fairmont Hotels & Resorts led the foray into environmental stewardship with the launch of its highly acclaimed and industry-leading Green Partnership program; the luxury hotel brand is again raising the bar with the introduction of its new Fairmont Sustainability Partnership.
+Expanding its scope and taking a more holistic approach to operational responsibility, the new program provides greater balance around the company’s economic, environmental and social priorities.
+As part of this program, The Fairmont Kea Lani has successfully implemented over 50 environmentally friendly programs throughout the hotel, committed to being an environmental leader on Maui.

 For information on The Fairmont Kea Lani’s commitment to sustainability, please visit Fairmont.com/KeaLani and click on Environmental Initiatives.
 For more information on Earth Hour, visit EarthHour.org.